A.B. (1973) State University of New York, Fredonia - Biology and Chemistry

-He is a member of the American Chemical Society and the American Society for Biochemistry and Molecular Biology.
-He currently serves on the Board of Editors of ACS Chemical Biology and on the editorial board of PNAS and eLife as well as a number of other journals.
-He is a consultant for a number of pharmaceutical companies and serves on the scientific advisory boards of several others including N30 Pharmaceuticals, Inc. He is a co-founder of Omniox, Inc. He is a member of the Fredonia College Foundation Board of Directors and chair of Science Advisory Council at Fredonia.
-He is also on the advisory board of a number of university departments and centers.
+Dr. Marletta is a member of the American Chemical Society and American Society for Biochemistry and Molecular Biology, Senior Editor for the journal eLife, serves on the editorial board for a number of journals, including PNAS.
+He is a consultant for multiple pharmaceutical companies and serves on the scientific advisory boards of others including N30 Pharmaceuticals, Inc. He is a co-founder of Omniox, Inc. and is a member of the Fredonia College Foundation Board of Directors and chair of Science Advisory Council at Fredonia.

-Marletta's primary research interests lie at the interface of chemistry and biology with emphasis on the study of protein function and enzyme reaction mechanisms.
-Marletta has made fundamental discoveries concerning the biological action of nitric oxide.
+His primary research interests lie at the interface of chemistry and biology with emphasis on the study of protein function and enzyme reaction mechanisms.
+He has made fundamental discoveries concerning the biological action of nitric oxide (NO).
 His studies have provided the basis for understanding at the molecular level of this unique cell signaling pathway and the function of nitric oxide in the immune system.
 He has uncovered several novel structure/function relationships in nitric oxide synthase and guanylate cyclase.
-His continued studies on NO signaling have recent led to a molecular understanding of general gas sensing mechanisms in biology.
+His continued studies on NO signaling have recently led to a molecular understanding of general gas sensing mechanisms in biology.
 A new research direction involves novel oxidative enzymology of cellulose degradation with application to biofuel production.